-Above is a slide show for our 2012 production of American Buffalo by David Mamet.
+Above is a slide-show of our 2012 production of American Buffalo by David Mamet.

 Click on the image above for a full-screen slideshow

 Scroll down for details and synopses of our productions to date - run your mouse over the images for alternates.
 See our Gallery page for more photographs and slide-shows from our productions.
 With the exception of Scenes from a Misunderstanding and Oedipus after Colonus,The Woodstock Players productions, including artwork and graphic design, were designed and, mostly, created by resident designerClaire Lambe.

 with Carey Harrison as Don, Alex Bennett as Bob and, alternately,

 Lou Trapani, Thomas Vernier and Phillip X Levine as Teach.
 To learn more about American Buffalo, see article written by our Artistic Director Carey Harrison for the online arts magazine RollHERE - For a piece about the play in the Woodstock Times, click HERE

 The production premièred at the Center for Performing arts at Rhinebeck, NY, in a black box theater, then moved to the Kleinert/James Art Center in Woodstock which is an all white space - this created quite different effects for the staging of the piece.

 Photography for this production was by Phaedra Fowler (Rhinebeck) and Claire Lambe (Woodstock).

 Produced by The Woodstock Players in June 2011